 While the above mentioned Twitch streamer stats may seem hard to remember and keep track of at first, don’t worry.
 You’ll no doubt become more proficient at dealing with channel analytics with time.
 Just remember to check them consistently and pay attention to many different metrics, not just views and subs.
-Try to translate them into valuable insights about your audience and their preferences – you probably won’t hit a slam dunk every time, but in the long run, it will surely help your channel grow!
+Try to translate them into valuable insights about your audience and their preferences – you probably won’t hit a slam dunk every time, but it will surely help your channel grow in the long run!

 If you stream alone or in a squad, at inStreamly, you can sign sponsorship deals with cool brands and display creative non-disruptive ads your audience actually enjoys!